Accessibility

 Public toilets

-Northumberland County Council Public Toilets:
+Northumberland County Council Public Toilets in Berwick-upon-Tweed:

-- Eastern Lane superloo TD15 1AT.
+- Eastern Lane superloo, TD15 1AT.
 Fee 20p.
-Detailed information available at Accessable

-- Magdalene Fields, Accessible, RADAR Key required
+- Magdalene Fields Golf Club, TD15 1NE.
+Accessible, RADAR Key required

-- Woolmarket TD15 1DH
+- Woolmarket, TD15 1DH

-Detailed information available at Accessable
+Detailed information is available at Accessable

 Assistance dogs